tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 The test environment allows participants to test their data submissions and to receive responses from PACT in a simulated space that will not affect their actual operations.

 The production environment provides the greatest stability and performance and will be made available to participants once they have successfully completed testing in the test environment.
 Providing real data in the production environment provides PACT an opportunity to familiarize itself with the air carrier’s data and identify any compliance issues well in advance of the effective date.

+All participants are expected to be fully operational in the production environment ahead of April 1, 2025.

 ### PACT Testing Environment